 In a quick move, he grabbed her arm and twirled her around until she giggled.

-“Right, right,” Bridget laughed and she held Jackson’s gaze for just a minute longer.
+“Right, right,” Fiona laughed and she held Jackson’s gaze for just a minute longer.

 She then grabbed the plates and sauntered out into the dining room, humming Moonlit Pathways the whole way.